luis-ma-m/clash-pairing-hub/README.md

 npm test --silent
 ```

-This command runs all unit tests including Swiss pairing and bracket generation checks.
+This command runs all unit tests including Swiss pairing and bracket generation

-For tests that need Supabase, import `test/localStorageSupabase.ts` to use a
-localStorage-backed mock.
-Call `setMockData()` before each test to seed the
-tables your test expects.
+checks.
+Tests that rely on browser storage can use Jest's built-in
+`localStorage` mocks.

 ## 🎯 Success Criteria